yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-primitive-values.md

 ## Always write array literals in canonical form

 Bear in mind that you will very rarely manually type literals in the way that this section does to demonstrate the rules.
 You'll do this only when teaching yourself, when prototyping new code, or when debugging.
-Rather, you'll typically create the literals programmatically—often in a client-side program that parses out the data values from, for example, an XML text file, or these days probably a JSON text file.
+Rather, you'll typically create the literals programmatically—often in a client-side program that parses out the data values from, for example, an XML text file or, these days, probably a JSON text file.
 In these scenarios, the target array is likely to have the data type `some_user_defined_row_type[]`.
 And when you create literals programmatically, you want to use the simplest rules that work and you have no need at all to omit arguably unnecessary double quote characters.

 **Yugabyte recommends that the array literals that you generate programmatically are always spelled using the canonical representations**